 The importance of applied mathematics is especially important for students who wish to enter MEDICAL SCHOOL or an ELITE GRADUATE PROGRAMS.
 The LTU applied mathematics concentrations are designed for this purpose.
-LTU offers two concentrations, the Mathematics-Premedical and the Mathematics-Engineering concentrations.
-Each of these programs combines a rigorous mathematics curriculum with a strong foundation in either the Natural Sciences or the Engineering disciplines.
-Excelling in one these two mathematics programs can open opportunities that even excellence in engineering or natural sciences alone cannot do.
+LTU offers two concentrations, the Mathematics-Premedical and the Mathematics-Applied Science concentrations.
+Each of these programs combines a rigorous mathematics curriculum with a strong foundation in either the natural or applied sciences.
+Excelling in one these two mathematics programs can open opportunities that even excellence in the applied or natural sciences alone cannot do.

 From government and private industry to the health and environmental fields, sophisticated mathematical techniques are used to solve a myriad of problems facing our world today.
 Mathematicians apply their knowledge of mathematical theory, computational techniques, algorithms, and the latest computer technology to tackle such issues.
 The study of mathematics develops analytical and quantitative skills, as well as problem-solving discipline.

 For these reasons the most optimal program for those seeking to enter elite professional post-graduate programs or corporate positions is to pursue a joint program in engineering, the physical or biological science sciences AND mathematics.
 Excellence in mathematics marks an applicant as a gifted problem solver with a meticulous mind and the energy to attack difficult problems.

 The areas in which mathematics can be applied are wide-ranging: the finance industry uses sophisticated mathematical models to price securities and analysts employed by the petroleum industry mathematically model the flow of oil.
 The use of mathematics is important in the processing of satellite and medical imagery used in medicine (CAT, MRI) to detect and diagnose disease or injury.